annulen/sysdig-wiki/Sysdig-Examples.md

 * See the top processes in terms of disk bandwidth usage
 > XXX

-* See the top processes in terms of actively used files
+* List the processes that are using a high number of files
 > sysdig -cfdcount_by proc.name "fd.type=file"

 * See the top local server ports